-Any amount of bad debt or part thereof, which is written off as irrecoverable in the accounts of the assessee for the previous year.
-It is subject to certain conditions laid down in this section 36(2) namely:-
+Any amount of bad debt or part thereof, which is written off as irrecoverable in the accounts of the assesse for the previous year.
+It is subject to certain conditions laid down in this section 36(2) namely: -

-□ any bad debt or part thereof written off as irrecoverable in the Direct Tax accounts of the assessee shall not include any provision for bad and doubtful debts made in the accounts of the assessee; no such deduction shall be allowed unless such debt or part thereof has been taken into account in computing the income of the assessee of the previous year in which the amount of such debt or part thereof is written off or of an earlier previous year, or represents money lent in the ordinary course of the business of banking or money-lending which is carried on by the assessee; ☐ if the amount ultimately recovered on any such debt or part of debt is less than the difference between the debt or part and the amount so deducted, the deficiency shall be deductible in the previous year in which the ultimate recovery is made; any such debt or part of debt may be deducted if it has already been written off as irrecoverable in the accounts of an earlier previous year but the Assessing Officer had not allowed it to be deducted on the ground that it had not been established to have become a bad debt in that year; where any such debt or part of debt is written off irrecoverable in the accounts of the previous year and the Assessing Officer is satisfied that such debt or part became a bad debt in any earlier previous year not falling beyond a period of four previous years immediately preceding the previous year in which such debt or part is written off, the provisions of sub-section (6) of section 155 shall apply; 4.6.10 Provision for bad/doubtful debts by banks- S. 36(1)(viia): Any provision for bad and doubtful debts upto: seven and one-half per cent of the total income by a scheduled Indian bank other non-scheduled bank.
-I five per cent of total income a public financial institution or a State financial corporation or a State industrial investment corporation and a foreign bank of the total income (computed before making any deduction under this clause and Chapter VI- A) and at the option of such bank what is known as NPA (Non Performing Assets) in accordance with the RBI guidelines upto 5% of such assets shown in the books of account of the bank on the last subject to certain conditions or day of the previous year a bank,
+\Box any bad debt or part thereof written off as irrecoverable in theaccounts of the assesse shall not include any provision for bad and doubtful debts made in the accounts of the assesse;

+\Box no such deduction shall be allowed unless such debt or part thereofhas been taken into account in computing the income of the assesse of the previous year in which the amount of such debt or part thereof is written off or of an earlier previous year, or represents money lent in the ordinary course of the business of banking or money-lending which is carried on by the assesse;

+\Box if the amount ultimately recovered on any such debt or part of debt is less than the difference between the debt or part and the amount so deducted, the deficiency shall be deductible in the previous year in which the ultimate recovery is made;

+\Box any such debt or part of debt may be deducted if it has already been written off as irrecoverable in the accounts of an earlier previous year but the Assessing Officer had not allowed it to be deducted on the ground that it had not been established to have become a bad debt in that year;

+\Box where any such debt or part of debt is written off asirrecoverable in the accounts of the previous year and the Assessing Officer is satisfied that such debt or part became a bad debt in any earlier previous year not falling beyond a period of four previous years immediately preceding the previous year in which such debt or part is written off, the provisions of sub-section (6) of section 155 shall apply;

+4.6.10 Provision for bad/doubtful debts by banks- S. 36(1) (viia):

+Anyprovision for bad and doubtful debts up to:

+- □ seven and one-half per cent of the total income by a scheduled Indian bank other non-scheduled bank, - □ five per cent of total income a public financial institution or a State financial corporation or a State industrial investment corporation and a foreign bank of the total income (computed before making any deduction under this clause and Chapter VI- A) and - ten per cent of the aggregate average advances made by the rural branches of such bank computed in the prescribed manner, and subject to certain conditions or - □ at the option of such bank what is known as NPA (Non-Performing Assets) in accordance with the RBI guidelines up to 5% of such assets shown in the books of account of the bank on the last day of the previous year a bank,
-□ ten per cent of the aggregate average advances made by the rural branches of such bank computed in the prescribed manner, and

-- ☐ The deduction is subject to two conditions: - -Assessee has debited the amount of such debt or part of debt in that previous year to the provision for bad and doubtful debts account made under that clause and - -Deduction relating to any such debt or part thereof shall be limited to the amount by which such debt or part thereof exceeds the credit balance in the provision for bad and doubtful debts account made under that clause.
+\Box The deduction is subject to two conditions:

+-Assessee has debited the amount of such debt or part of debt in that previous year to the provision for bad and doubtful debts account made under that clause and

+-Deduction relating to any such debt or part thereof shall be limited to the amount by which such debt or part thereof exceeds the credit balance in the provision for bad and doubtful debts account made under that clause.